Jafrin1149/jafrinjahan.github.io/README.md

 ## Professional Summary

-Final semester Computer Science & Engineering student with strong foundational knowledge in programming, problem-solving, and software development.
-Experienced in organizing technical events and leading student communities.
-Passionate about building real-world applications and continuously learning modern technologies.
+Final-year Computer Science & Engineering student with a strong foundation in software development, problem-solving, and teamwork.
+Demonstrated leadership through organizing large-scale technical events and actively contributing to student organizations.
+Passionate about building impactful applications and continuously improving technical skills.

-Currently seeking an opportunity to contribute technical and leadership skills in a growth-oriented organization.
+Seeking an entry-level role to apply my knowledge, gain industry experience, and contribute to innovative projects
 ---

 ##  Education